MicrosoftDocs/microsoft-style-guide/styleguide/brand-voice-above-all-simple-human.md

   - **Warm and relaxed**—We’re
     natural.
 Less formal, more grounded in real, everyday conversations.
     Occasionally, we’re fun.
 (We know when to celebrate.)

   - **Crisp and clear**—We’re to the point.
 We write for scanning first, reading second.
 We make it simple above all.

   - **Ready to lend a hand**—We show customers we’re on their side.
 We anticipate their real needs and offer great information at just the right time.

-## One brand, one voice

-Microsoft
-interacts directly with more than a billion customers worldwide.
-So it’s crucial that our voice be distinctive yet consistent.
-Our unified voice sets us apart in a crowded marketplace and helps us communicate as one Microsoft to each customer, wherever we meet.

 ## A focus on the customer

-Our
-voice is the true reflection of Microsoft culture and our commitment to empowering people to achieve more.
-Talking to our customers in a way that’s warm and relaxed, crisp and clear, and ready to lend a hand makes them feel important, listened to, informed, and respected.
+Talking to our customers in a way that’s warm and relaxed, crisp and clear, and ready to lend a hand reflects our commitment to empowering people to achieve more.

 **Style tips**